MagniteEngineering/fledge.polyfill/__spec__/reporting.md

 The implementation details of this function are subject to however the seller decides to process the inputs, at this time.
 However, in the future, network calls will be prevented from being run within this context and should not be relied upon as they are subject to change.

-There is an [ongoing discussion](https://github.com/MagniteEngineering/fledge.polyfill/discussions/9) about how we might want to expose these functions.
-Whatever method is chosen, the return of this function will be sent to the buyers `report_win()` function and so there may need to be some temporary storage mechanism similar to Cross-Domain storage where that value can be read from when being sent to the buyer.
+~There is an [ongoing discussion](https://github.com/MagniteEngineering/fledge.polyfill/discussions/9) about how we might want to expose these functions.~  These will be exposed using ES Modules and dynamic imports and the return of this function will be sent to the buyers `report_win()` function and so there may need to be some temporary storage mechanism similar to Cross-Domain storage where that value can be read from when being sent to the buyer.

 ### `report_win(...)`